a field guide for artists and aspiring horsefolk

 - Sooty: or smutty, sooty looking shading thrown over another base color, like you toasted the horse or stood it too close to a campfire, often seen in bays, chestnuts, buckskins and palominos.

 - Brindle and chimeras: while common in dogs and cattle brindle is a rarity in horses.
-And then it's not something than can be bred for, because it's usually caused by chimerism: the horse has two sets of DNA of two different shades, which form a striped pattern.
+And then it's not something than can be bred for, because it's often caused by chimerism: the horse has two sets of DNA of two different shades, which form a striped pattern.
 Dunbar's Gold is a famous brindle stallion.
 One of his sets of DNA is actually female.
-Stetson's Mr Blue is a Paint stallion who is also a chimera, but in his case, it manifests as a fabulous calico pattern of black, red and white.

 White patterns: